apunuj/pika101/README.md

 # pika101

-Simple python scripts to demonstrate concepts of rabbitmq
+Python scripts to demonstrate concepts of rabbitmq